 Mark is semi-retired.
-His main business interests included construction (focusing on logging roads), quarrying sand and gravel and investments in a variety of business opportunities.
+His main business interests included construction (focusing on excavations), quarrying, and investments in a variety of business opportunities.
 Mark has also served as a director on the Powell River Chamber of Commerce and many other organizations.
 He also continues to serve as a member of the Powell River Community Forest and the Community Advisory Committee for the local Forestry Industry.

 Claudio della Maestro

 Claudio received his Power Engineering certificate from the Northern Alberta Institute of Technology in 1984.
 At Syncrude he was responsible for oversight of major construction projects.
 In semi-retirement he continues to oversee major annual maintenance sub-contractors.

 Andre has more than 33 years of experience in the mining and construction industries.
 Since 1991, he has been an independent mining and civil engineering consultant.
 He has extensive project and construction management experience as well as construction claims resolution experience with a wide range of mining, hydroelectric, heavy civil and industrial construction projects in the Americas, Africa, Australia and Europe.

 He is fluent in English, French and Spanish and has a working knowledge of Portuguese.
 He graduated from the University of Montreal (Ecole Polytechnique) in 1983 with a Bachelor of Mining Engineering.
 He is currently president of his own engineering firm.

 As an educator, politician and agriculturist, Gordon has led a travelled life.
 Born in Vancouver, schooled in Africa and educated in North America, he became Professor of Economic Geography at Capilano College where he was also President of the Faculty Association.
 He earned his BSc from New York State University and his MA in Geography and Resource Management from UBC.